Computer Vision (VU)

 Lecture exam: Registration in TISS

 Even if you do not plan to study computer vision further, the basic tools and techniques used there can be useful in many other areas.
-For all those who want to learn more about computer vision, this course provides a good basis for further study.
+For all those who want to learn more about computer vision, this course provides a reasonable basis for further study.

 Content: